 degree program:

-program are not met, the student will not be allowed to continue master’s degree studies at AUS.
+Courses must be completed over a maximum period of two consecutive semesters, with the summer term considered as a semester.
+Students who fail to meet this requirement by the conclusion of the second semester of study may petition the Office of Enrollment Management/Graduate Admissions for an extension of one semester/term.
+Petitions must be submitted for the semester/term immediately following the completion of the first six credit hours of graduate-level courses.
+Extensions are granted only in exceptional circumstances.
+Students granted an extension of one semester/term are not eligible for further extensions.
+If the above provisions and additional specific conditions imposed by the master’s degree program are not met, the student will not be allowed to continue master’s degree studies at AUS.
 Conditionally admitted students are not eligible to register for more than two graduate-level courses (a maximum of six credit hours) per semester.
-Further details on student’s course load are provided in Student Course Load under the Academic Policies and Regulations section later in this catalog.
+Further details on student’s course load are provided in Student Course Load under the Academic Policies and Regulations section later in the AUS Graduate Catalog.

 By continuing, you will be taken to a website not affiliated with American University of Sharjah.
 Links to external sites are provided only for users' convenience and imply no endorsement of the site and/or its content.
 Note that the privacy policy and security settings of the linked site may differ from those of the AUS website.